 The Posey surname is a habitational name, taken on from Pusey in present-day Oxfordshire, but formerly in Wiltshire.
 The place name comes from the Old English "peose", or "piosu" meaning "pea" "island," collectively meaning "island, or dry ground in marsh, where peas grow."

 The surname Posey was first found in Oxfordshire at Pusey, a village and civil parish.
 The earliest record of the village was in the Domesday Book of 1086 where it was listed as Pesei.
 Another reference claims "the parish derives its name from the family of Pusey, to whom the manor was granted by Canute the Great; the place was in his time in the possession of Charles Pusey, Esq., who had recovered it in chancery before Lord Chancellor Jeffreys."

-Important Dates for the Posey family
+Early History of the Posey family

 This web page shows only a small excerpt of our Posey research.
 Another 97 words (7 lines of text) covering the years 1710, 1594, 1665, 1650 and 1727 are included under the topic Early Posey History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Pusey, Powsey, Pusie and others.